whosonfirst/go-whosonfirst-spatial-www/README.md

     	Enable gzip-encoding for data-related and API handlers.
   -enable-www
     	Enable the interactive /debug endpoint to query points and display results.
-  -is-wof
-    	Input data is WOF-flavoured GeoJSON.
-(Pass a value of '0' or 'false' if you need to index non-WOF documents. (default true)
-  -iterator-uri string
+  -iterator-uri value
-    	A valid whosonfirst/go-whosonfirst-iterate/v2 URI.
-Supported schemes are: directory://, featurecollection://, file://, filelist://, geojsonl://, null://, repo://. (default "repo://")
+    	Zero or more URIs denoting data sources to use for indexing the spatial database at startup.
+URIs take the form of {ITERATOR_URI} + "#" + {PIPE-SEPARATED LIST OF ITERATOR SOURCES}.
+Where {ITERATOR_URI} is expected to be a registered whosonfirst/go-whosonfirst-iterate/v2 iterator (emitter) URI and {ITERATOR SOURCES} are valid input paths for that iterator.
+Supported whosonfirst/go-whosonfirst-iterate/v2 iterator schemes are: cwd://, directory://, featurecollection://, file://, filelist://, geojsonl://, null://, repo://.
   -leaflet-initial-latitude float
     	The initial latitude for map views to use. (default 37.616906) -leaflet-initial-longitude float